evennia/evennia/evennia/contrib/rpg/buffs/README.md

 `get(key)` is the most basic getter.
 It returns a single buff instance, or `None` if the buff doesn't exist on the handler.
 It is also the only getter that returns a single buff instance, rather than a dictionary.

+> **Note**: The handler method `has(buff)` allows you to check if a matching key (if a string) or buff class (if a class) is present on the handler cache, without actually instantiating the buff.
+You should use this method for basic "is this buff present?" checks.

 Group getters, listed below, return a dictionary of values in the format `{buffkey: instance}`.
 If you want to iterate over all of these buffs, you should do so via the `dict.values()` method.